 When I first started to climb, I have a tendency of over gripping the hold with my hand which activates the wrist and forearms.
 On top of over gripping, I unconsciously positioned myself where my elbow is at 90 degrees angle or less to my body.
 When I am in this position all my weight is relied more on my elbow to hold me steady.
 The positioning and over gripping put stress on my elbow over time and then finally the tendon in my elbow gave in.

 It took me almost a year to finally got back to normal.
 It was a slow healing process because I didn’t allow my body to rest.
 It forced me to learn proper form and avoid over gripping all the time.
 I now pay attention to my pain tolerance.
 If the pain does not feel right, I will not persist with the climb and stress out my tendon or ligament.
 I learn to listen to my body and the sign it gives me.

-Every body is different.
+Everybody is different.
 The exercises and stretches in this article may or may not work for you.
-The important thing is listen to your body.
+The important thing is to listen to your body.
 You would know it best because it is yours.
-Consult a physician if the pain persist.
+Consult a physician if the pain persists.

 I hope this article was useful for your research on preventing injuries in rock climbing.
 I love to hear what exercises work for you and how you could prevent injuries.
 Leave me your comments, suggestions, or thoughts below.